Fantasy Football Week 3: DeMarco Murray improving, but Rob Kelly shouldn't be in your lineup in latest injury report roundup

 Melvin Gordon

-to practice in limited sessions Thursday and Friday, but head coach Anthony Lynn has confirmed he'll be in there against the
+to practice in limited sessions Thursday and Friday, but coach Anthony Lynn has confirmed he'll be in there against the Chiefs on Sunday.

 - The